 Mar 8: International Women's Day

 Mar 22: Lao People's Revolutionary Party Day (since 1975)

-Apr 13 to 17: Lao New Year, Boun Pi Mai, Pee Mai (the equivalent of Thailand's Song Kran).
+April 14-16: Lao New Year, Boun Pi Mai, Pee Mai (the equivalent of Thailand's Song Kran).
 Preparations, celebrations (parties and water-throwing) and business closures begin a few days before and often continue for several days after the official dates.
-April 13th is the First Day of the Lao New Year.
-As it's a Saturday in 2013, the following Tuesday and Wednesday are added as substitutes.
-Many businesses and Lao food restaurants are likely to stay closed for the whole week.

 May 1: International Labour Day